tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ```
 Arguments can be passed to BridgePRS on both the commandline and in
 config files. config files, used above, are a neat way to store population
-specific arguments, therefore for a standard two population analysis
+specific arguments, for a standard two population analysis
 two config are required.
 By default the first config file is for the target
 population and the second is for the base population.
 The `-o` argument
 specifies the output folder.
 The `--fst` argument is used to specify a prior